-Unless you live in Italy or another similar country where cryptocurrency gains aren’t taxed at the moment, you’ll soon be trying to figure out how to properly account for your bitcoin or other cryptocurrency holdings ahead of the upcoming tax season and beyond.
+Unless you live in Malta or Puerto Rico or another similar country where cryptocurrency gains aren’t taxed at the moment, you’ll soon be trying to figure out how to properly account for your bitcoin or other cryptocurrency holdings ahead of the upcoming tax season and beyond.

 Generally, ambiguity reigns presently, as cryptocurrency taxation is very much a work-in-progress for legislative bodies across the entire world.
 Nevertheless, as current cryptocurrency users, we must contend with the laws of our respective lands as they stand now, lest we commit tax offenses and cause major headaches for ourselves down the road.